pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Google gives out one Linux Terminal Shell Window per Browser.
 And they keep it current, like giving you 2023 Python 3.12 in 2025

+Google does often make it weirdly difficult to close your Browser Tab.
+They keep insisting you have a problem, of the "Leave site?"
+"Changes you made may not be saved" kind.
+But they lie.
+It's not an actual problem.
+If you ignore it, life rocks on, just fine, no worries

 Many gCloud Shell people soon learn the Keyboard Shortcuts for splitting one Terminal Window into Panes